KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/introduction-to-komodo-dex.md

 When it comes to DEX technology, Komodo has a remarkable story.

-In May 2014, Komodo’s lead developer performed his first atomic swap.
-By August of 2017, Komodo released version 1.0 of the atomic-swap DEX software, allowing anonymous Internet users to perform atomic swaps via automation.
+In April 2014, Komodo’s lead developer experimented with his first atomic-swap prototypes.
+By August of 2017, Komodo released version 1.0 of the atomic-swap DEX software, allowing anonymous Internet users to perform over 100,000 atomic swaps via automation.
 These are but two examples of how Komodo has led the way in atomic-swap DEX technology since the beginning.

-To understand Komodo DEX software, one must first understand what a decentralized exchange is, why it's important, and how atomic swaps come into play.
+To understand Komodo DEX software, one must first understand what a decentralized exchange is, why it is important, and how atomic swaps come into play.

 This discussion requires a small amount of foundational knowledge.
 The reader should be generally familiar with blockchain technology and should understand the basic ideas of the Komodo project.
-If an overview of Komodo is needed, head to the documentation introduction, ["Why Komodo?"](../start-here/outline-for-new-developers.html#why-komodo) For a more thorough understanding of blockchain technology in general, check out [Part I of the Komodo whitepaper.](https://komodoplatform.com/whitepaper) It gives an overview of how a blockchain works and why it matters.
+If an overview of Komodo is needed, head to the documentation introduction, ["Why Komodo?"](../start-here/outline-for-new-developers.html#why-komodo) For a more thorough understanding of general blockchain technology, check out [Part I of the Komodo whitepaper.](https://komodoplatform.com/whitepaper) It gives an overview of how a blockchain works and why it matters.
 After reading these two sections, the following discussion should be attainable.

 ## Understanding the Most Common Method of Cryptocurrency Exchange